 2005 Buffalo Nickel Errors

 The 2005 Buffalo nickel is a very common error for these coins.
-In this error die break is shown like a spear piercing the bison’s back side.
+In this error die break is shown like a spear piercing the bison’s backside.
 This error is also called Humpback Bison.
-The good condition coins with this error have a value of 30 to 60 dollars and the mint state value is 75 to 700 dollars.
-Coins with error in action sold for $2,650 with 2005 D MS 66 Speared Jefferson buffalo nickel.
+The good condition coins with this error have a value of 30 to 60 dollars, and the mint state value is 75 to 700 dollars.
+Coins with errors in action sold for $2,650 with the 2005 D MS 66 Speared Jefferson buffalo nickel.

 Clipped Planchet Error

 This error is the result of a process that cuts the planchet and strikes it again without first completing the released cut.
-In a result, planchets with missing crescent shapes are created and mint coins come without some design.
+As a result, planchets with missing crescent shapes are created, and mint coins come without some designs.

 Copper Wash Error